 For an even more delicious bread pudding, try using a loaf of homemade French bread.
 It has the best flavor and a thick and sturdy texture.
-It’s important to leave the bread out overnight to stale, so that it doesn’t get soggy.
-If you forget, you can toast the bread cubes in the oven for 5 minutes to quickly harden it up.
+It’s important to leave the bread out overnight to stale so that it doesn’t get soggy.
+If you forget, you can toast the bread cubes in the oven for 5 minutes to quickly harden them up.

 Helpful Cooking Tips

-- Make sure to stir constantly while the mixture cooks.
+- Continue to stir.
+Make sure to stir constantly while the mixture cooks.
 You don’t want it to burn.

-- Wait to add the vanilla until after you remove the pot from the heat.
+- Add vanilla last.
+Wait to add the vanilla until after you remove the pot from the heat.
 If you add it in the beginning with the rest of the ingredients, the flavor will cook off.

-- As soon as the sauce begins to bubble, that means it’s almost ready to go.
+- Don’t overheat.
+As soon as the sauce begins to bubble, that means it’s almost ready to go.
 Let it cook for about another minute, then remove the pan from the heat.

 Bread Pudding Sauce